Q: Do I really need to water during the winter?

 How:

-Soaker hoses make it easier; coil them in spirals around trees, wind them through shrubs and perennials, and leave them in place until spring.
+Soaker hoses are a great option for winter watering; coil them in spirals around trees, wind them through shrubs and perennials, and leave them in place until spring.

 Frog-eye and other soft spray nozzles work, too.